 You have an idea for a brilliant book in your head, and it won’t go away.
-When you tell your friends about it, they all say you should write a book.
+When you tell your friends about it, they all say you should get it written and published.
 So, what’s next?
-How do you get from an idea to a fully published book that people want to buy?
+How do you get from an idea to publishing a book that people want to buy?
 Hopefully, this and my other articles will help you achieve just that.

-The following is by no means the only way of doing things, there are others, many in some cases that work just as well.
-But one thing I soon discovered when I first started writing was that trying to absorb too many techniques into your process is a sure way to getting confused and frustrated.
-You’re a lot better off trying a technique and seeing if it works for you.
+The following is by no means the only way of doing things, there are others, many, in some cases, that work just as well.
+But one thing I soon discovered when I first started writing was that trying to absorb too many techniques into your process is a sure-fire way to get confused and frustrated.
+You’re a lot better off trying a method and seeing if it works for you.
 If it doesn’t, then move onto the next one.
-You won’t be completely wasting your time as each time you try a new technique it will help you expand your storyline.
+You won’t be completely wasting your time, as each time you try a new technique, it will help you expand your storyline.

 The kernel of an idea

-So, you have an idea for a book, and now it’s time to get some words down on a page, isn’t it?
-Actually no. The first thing you probably need to do is create a storyline.
+So, you have your idea, and now it’s time to get some words down on a page, isn’t it?
+Actually, no. The first thing you probably need to do is create a storyline.
 You’ve probably heard of the term “storyboard” in relation to films, well this is the same sort of thing.
-Now, there are some writers who can just start writing on a blank page and don’t stop until they’ve finished their first draft.
+Now, some writers can just start writing on a blank page and not stop until they’ve finished their first draft.
 However, these writers are very few and far between, and most of us mere mortals have to use some method to grow our ideas into proper stories.

 Create a bullet point list, and in the first one write how your story starts, and in the last one how it ends.
-Somewhere in the middle is your idea or maybe that’s how your story ends.
-Now add bullet points for linking up the story.
+Now add bullet points for linking up your story.
 So, what major thing happens before the climax?
+What happens before it?
 What happens after it?
-You don’t have to write great big sentences, just one line ideas.
+You don’t have to write detailed sentences, just one line ideas.